 Because I believe that, when you keep pouring water into a cup the water will just flow, the water will only start overflowing when it reaches the top and those people who stay in the cup stay, those people who overflow…

-Fifteen years ago when I started learning tattooing from my mentor I saw the wave, there’s been a change of wave and now we have TV shows, Miami Ink, L.A.
+Fifteen years ago when I started learning to tattoo from my mentor I saw the wave, there’s been a change of wave and now we have TV shows, Miami Ink, L.A.
 Ink, and you know, those are another wave.

 So I think tattoos always come in waves, when a wave goes higher there will be some changes and if you ask me, the more the merrier, anyone who wants to come into this industry to share a piece of cake is welcome because the more there are the more it will improve.